Liliai/lili-email2pdf/README.md

 This code allows to transform emails into pdf, whether they are in .msg or .eml format

-## Usage :

-In terminal: python3 eml_to_pdf_test.py input_path file_name1 file_name2.....
-This will create an output folder in the current directory.

 ## Library used :
 ### email2pdflib